 We performed a comparison between Apache Airflow and ARIS BPA based on real PeerSpot user reviews.

-Find out in this report how the two Business Process Management (BPM) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It's stable."
+Find out in this report how the two Business Process Management (BPM) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Designing processes and workflows is easier, and it assists in coordinating all of the different processes."

 "The product is stable."